Anastasio Somoza Debayle: Death

-The Sandinista team had researched and planned their assault over a time period of more than six months.
+The Sandinista team had researched and planned their assault for over six months.
 The team studied Somoza's movements via a team member who was staked out at a newspaper kiosk near the estate.
 The commando team also utilized disinformation tactics to gain access into important residencies under the guise of a famous name, that being Julio Iglesias.
 They waited in ambush for Somoza in Avenida España.
 Somoza was often driven about the city in a Mercedes-Benz S-Class sedan, which was believed to be unarmored.
-Team member Oswaldo, disguised as a paper boy, watched Somoza exit the estate and signaled when he was leaving at 10:10 am.
+Team member Oswaldo, disguised as a paper boy, watched Somoza exit the estate at 10:10 am and gave a signal.

 Once in position, Hugo Irurzún (Capitán Santiago) readied the RPG-7.
 He tried to fire an anti-tank rocket at the car, but the RPG-7 misfired.
 Ramon shot the chauffeur while Irurzún quickly reloaded the RPG with a new rocket.
 The second rocket directly hit the sedan.
 Accounts said that the car's engine kept running after the rocket explosion.
 Previously, the commando team had considered the possibility that Somoza's vehicle might be equipped with armor panels in front.
 Worried that it could deflect the rocket projectile, they chose to make a lateral attack on the vehicle.
 Somoza was killed instantly and burned, along with his new driver, César Gallardo, and Somoza's financial advisor, Colombian citizen Jou Baittiner.
-Later media reports in Paraguay said that Somoza's body was so unrecognizable that forensics had to identify him through his feet.
+Later media reports in Paraguay said that Somoza's body was so badly burnt that it was unrecognizable and forensics had to identify him through his feet.

 Of the seven assassins, six escaped.
 Irurzún was killed in a shootout with Paraguayan police the day after the assassination.

 Somoza was buried in Miami, at Woodlawn Park Cemetery and Mausoleum, although his father Anastasio Somoza García and brother Luis Somoza Debayle, both prior presidents of Nicaragua, were buried in Nicaragua.
 A few months before Somoza's murder, his memoirs, Nicaragua Betrayed, were published.
 He blamed the Carter administration for his downfall.
 His son, Anastasio Somoza Portocarrero, went into exile in Guatemala.